johannesbottcher/templateConfusion/README.md

 Templates](http://www.latextemplates.com/template/masters-doctoral-thesis)
 as well and is the most used of the three thesis templates available.
-Later, some modifications were made to [our famous thesis template](ourFamousThesisTemplate).
+Later, some modifications were made to [our famous thesis template](ourFamousThesisTemplate.md).
 Somehow, it isn't that fixed anymore.